gh0stbrain-zz/sleet/README.md

 ###### This project also makes use of simplejson.

 ##### Why?
-Slack has the ability to send tweets out, but not to receive them for some reason.
+Slack has Twitter integration, but I didn't find it to be very useful.
 This will allow you to track users and keywords and view the resulting tweets directly in Slack chat.
 I also needed a project to learn how to program with.

 # Usage